majazaloznik/BrexitAgeWeighted/README.md

 * `scripts/01-DataImport.R`
 * `scripts/02-DataCleanUp.R`
 * `scripts/03-Functions.R`
-* `SCRIPTS/04-FinalPlotAndResults.R`
+* `scripts/04-FinalPlotAndResults.R`

 <hr>

-For conveniece the table with all the results is saved separetely in `data/FinalTable.csv` and reproduced below:
+For convenience the table with all the results is saved separately in `data/FinalTable.csv` and reproduced below:

 ```